dfcreative/icicle/README.md

 var a = {};

-icicle.freeze(a, 'waitABit'); // true - lock was set
+icicle.freeze(a, 'waitABit'); // true - lock is set
-icicle.freeze(a, 'waitABit'); // false - lock was already set
+icicle.freeze(a, 'waitABit'); // false - lock is already set

 icicle.isFrozen(a, 'waitABit'); // true

-icicle.unfreeze(a, 'waitABit'); // true - lock was unset
+icicle.unfreeze(a, 'waitABit'); // true - lock is unset
-icicle.unfreeze(a, 'waitABit'); // false - lock wasn’t set
+icicle.unfreeze(a, 'waitABit'); // false - lock isn’t set

 icicle.isFrozen(a, 'waitABit'); // false
 ```